skupperproject/refdog/input/commands/site-delete.md

 - <h3 id="name">name <span class="option-info">string, required</span></h3>

-  The name of the listener resource.
+  The name of the site resource.

+  If not specified, the name is that of the site associated with the current namespace.

   | | |
   |-|-|